Frequently Asked Questions

 Students apply for parking through the Security Office at 521 West 185th Street.
 See the Department of Safety and Security website for more information.

-An email will be sent to inform you of the dates and times for registration.
-You are responsible for scheduling an appointment for advisement through the Azrieli office.
-Often, you can schedule an advisement phone call.
-At advisement, you will be issued a Registration Access Code (RAC) so you can register online.
+An email will be sent to inform you of the dates for registration.
+You are responsible for emailing firstname.lastname@example.org requesting the courses you wish to register for.
+Upon approval, you will be issued a Registration Access Code (RAC) so you can register online.
 Go to www.yu.edu/myyu and login to register.
-If you have difficulty with your login, please contact firstname.lastname@example.org.
+If you have difficulty with your login, please contact email@example.com.

-Students must register for courses by the deadline specified in the Academic calendar and in the registration material.
-Students not registering for coursework during a given semester must retain their student status by registering for REG 9992: Maintenance of Registration (details below).
-Failure to do so will be considered as having withdrawn.
-It is the responsibility of each student to abide by the registration deadlines.
+Students must register for courses by the deadline specified on the Academic Calendar.
+Students not registering for coursework during the fall or spring semesters must retain their student status by registering for a Leave of Absence.
+Failure to do so will be considered as having withdrawn from the program.
+A Leave of Absence form can be obtained by sending an email to firstname.lastname@example.org.
+It is the responsibility of each student to abide by the registration deadlines to avoid financial penalties.

-Students who wish to add or drop a course following official registration must receive permission from the director/dean for approval.
-Following which, the student must submit an Add/Drop form at the Azrieli office.
+Students who wish to add or drop a course following official registration can go to MyYU and drop the course using the same RAC# that was provided for registration.
 To avoid financial penalties, the student should be sure to follow the deadlines listed on the academic calendar for adding or dropping a course.

 Log into www.yu.edu/myyu and from the Main Menu, select Student and Financial Aid.
 Select Student Records to view your grades and transcript.